CumulusNetworks/cldemo-lnv-to-evpn/README.md

     vagrant up

 ### Logging in
 Once Vagrant has finished all of its provisioning, log into the oob-mgmt-server.
-We'll be able to use ansible from the oob-mgmt-server and be able to jump into the other nodes in the topology from here.
+We'll be able to use ansible from the oob-mgmt-server to setup the rest of the demo and be able to jump into the other nodes in the topology from here.

 ```
 $ vagrant ssh oob-mgmt-server